 Oh my.
 You see all those rocks and you see all those hills?
 Ooh, you know, if that is where you received your inheritance you are a bad, bad man.
 You do not deserve to be able to offer the Wave Sheaf of barley because Abib of God says so.
 Oh my, my!

-But oh, no, no, no. Not allowed to grow aviv barley on that kind of hillsides, that is just simply not allowed, cannot be doing that.
+But oh, no, no, no. Not allowed to grow aviv barley on those kind of hillsides, that is just simply not allowed, cannot be doing that.
 Abib of God rejects all hillsides (whether they are terraced or not) as being unfit for barley.
-According to Abib of God, any and all barley grown on a hillside qualifies only as goatgrass.
+According to Abib of God, any and all barley grown on a hillside qualifies only as goat grass.
 Why is this?
 We do not know exactly.
 We do not really understand it, but perhaps could it possibly have a relation to Psalms 104:15?
-Maybe He is on to something, hmm, let us see.
+Maybe he is on to something, hmm, let us see.

 The cliffs are a refuge for the rock badgers.”

-Well then, if they belong to the wild goats, then it must be goatgrass.
-So, maybe that is why Abid of God says hills are for goats.
+Well then, if they belong to the wild goats, then it must be goat grass.
+So, maybe that is why Abib of God says hills are for goats.
 The only problem is this is what He is talking about in the Psalms is that the “high hills” are for the wild goats.